 To try Industry, click here.

-9. For the Gallerist: Monocle
+9. Simplified Grid For the Gallerist: Peak

-To try Monocle, click here.
+To try Peak, click here.

-10. For the Minimalist Photographer: Obsidian
+10. Horizontal Scroll For the Minimalist Photographer: Obsidian

 In Obsidian, it’s also easy to isolate any image by clicking on it, which will darken the background and really make that image pop up.
 Click it again to see that image at a larger size.
-This design makes it easy and intuitive to for visitors to pause and take a close look at their favorite images.
+This design makes it easy and intuitive for visitors to pause and take a close look at their favorite images.

 To try Obsidian, click here.

-11. For the Fashion Photographer: Beacon
+11. Magazine-Style Editorials For the Fashion Photographer: Beacon

 This is a great theme for any photographer who wants to create very distinct projects on their website.
 Beacon allows you to create galleries that are all accessible from the home page.
 Another nice touch is that, for each gallery, you can have a description on the far left that visitors can peruse before scrolling horizontally through the images.
 Be sure to check out this template if you’re a fashion photographer!